turthalion/apsj-styles/README.md

 ### Usage

+As of version 3.0.3, you can now set the default font sizes used for the Stylish Data and Stylish Paragraph styles.
+Please see [choosing the default font size](#choosing-the-default-font-sizes-for-stylish-data-and-stylish-paragraph)

 As GM go to the **Manage Modules** options menu in your **World Settings** tab then enable the **APSJ Styles** module.

 This module adds the APSJ Styles from Monk's Enhanced Journal back into the system in a v13 friendly way.